 Do I need to register my Emotional Support Animal, purchase a certificate, or get a vest?

 There is no centralized ESA registry nor registration process (no, that listing that appears in your search results is not required and is not a valid way to claim your animal is an ESA!).
-Vests, ID tags, etc. are not required for Emotional Support Animals, although they may be helpful if you are accessing air travel with your ESA.
+Vests, ID tags, certificates, etc. are not required for Emotional Support Animals.
 What may be needed is an assessment and letter from a qualified provider to ensure that an individual meets the criteria of having or being regarded as having a disability and a nexus is identified between the disability and the animals ability to help alleviate one or more of the individual's disability-related symptoms.

 What rights are given for Emotional Support Animals?